 Popular youth culture is often considered ‘cutting-edge’ or involves a form of expression that works in opposition to a mainstream culture as promoted by adults, corporations and schools.
 Therefore advertising that appeals to youth culture considers what young people believe to be cool and interesting so they can cultivate this growing market and its long-term brand loyalty.
 There are two significant areas of interest when studying advertisements that appeal to young people.
 One is, again, a question of representation.
-In order to bottle this ‘counter-cultural’ spirit, what do adverts make young people look, sound and act like?
+In order to bottle this ‘counter-cultural’ spirit, what do young people look, sound and act like in the mass media?

 The second is in the study of the cycle in terms of what is seen as new, fresh and original.
 In many youth sub-cultures, young people push away from what is seen as corporate and develop a rebel style all their own.
 This new style has very strong appeal, however, and may be quickly copied by commercial producers wishing to profit from what is cool and new.
 Therefore, corporations put a lot of time, effort and money into predicting and determining what the next big thing will be in youth culture.
 This effort results in a ‘feedback loop’: To find out about this phenomena, watch the Merchants of Cool documentary (above), and explore these articles:

 Class Activity: coolhunting